christophhart/hise_documentation/introduction/installation.md

 After installing you should be able to start HISE either as a Standalone or as plugin inside your DAW.
 With the stable release you should be ready to go and be able to prototype your first instrument and check out HISE.
 A crucial part is still missing, though:

->If you want to compile and export your VSTis and plugins with HISE you have to take a few extra steps and install some required software:

 ## Setting up VSTi/plugin compilation

-**HISE** itself does not compile anything by itself, but congregates your HISE-project's scripts and files and outsources the heavy lifting to your system compilers.
-That is why you have to install a suitable **IDE** (Integrated Development Environment) on your OS environment and a some additional SDKs (Software Development Kits).
+If you want to be able to export a plugin or VSTI by yourself you first have to setup additional software. **HISE** is not able compile anything by itself, but mainly packages your HISE-project's scripts and files and outsources the heavy lifting to your system compilers.
+This is why you have to install a suitable **IDE** (Integrated Development Environment) on your OS environment and some additional Software development kits (SDKs).

 Let's get started: Below is a list of every application required for compiling & exporting virtual instruments with **HISE**.
-They are all free, but some require that you register an account at their company's website.

 | Tool | Type | Link |  Explanation |
 | ---- | ---- | ----- | ----------- |